jichu4n/palm-sync/README.md

 - [`createSyncServer()`](https://jichu4n.github.io/palm-sync/docs/functions/createSyncServer.html) - Main entrypoint to create a `SyncServer` instance.
 The caller can use `start()` and `stop()` to manage the server lifecycle, and subscribe to its `connect` and `disconnect` events.
 - [`createSyncServerAndRunSync()`](https://jichu4n.github.io/palm-sync/docs/functions/createSyncServerAndRunSync.html) - Convenience function to run a single HotSync operation - create and start a `SyncServer` instance, run a conduit, and stop the server.

-A `SyncServer`s doesn't perform conduit logic (i.e. business logic for data synchronization) itself.
-Instead, it takes in a [`SyncFn`](https://jichu4n.github.io/palm-sync/docs/types/SyncFn.html) to be invoked when a HotSync connection is established.
-The `SyncFn` is responsible for performing the desired conduit logic over the DLP protocol.
-This provides a clean layer of abstraction between conduit logic and the various types of connections.

 ### Protocols